TuBagus7/LoadCell-IoT-integrated-MQTT.js-and-WebApp/README.md

 # SCHEMATIC DESIGN
 ![rangkaian_bb](https://github.com/TuBagus7/LoadCell-IoT-integrated-MQTT.js-and-WebApp/assets/88296190/c603f592-2994-46a3-ae0c-8fb1d408a3f9)

-## Locallhost
+## WebServer
-Untuk menjalankan proeject ini silahkan download laragon untuk locallhost server
+For run this project you could download laragon for locallhost server without hosting
 ## MQTT
-Pada project ini menggunakan MQTT.js
+This Project use MQTT.js for the Broker Communication
 ## Databased
-Databased menggunan MySQL
+Databased use MySQL
 ## Web App
-Webb App menggunakan PHP native dengan menggunakan template Admin LTE
+Webb App use PHP native language with template Admin LTE for the UI
+## Arduino Framework
+Platform.io for the Arduino code